bediger4000/fair-coin-flipping/README.md

 that binary search makes log<sub>2</sub>(n) comparisons before finding the searched-for item.

+You could also reason that (most times) half the coins turn up heads, and thus get eliminated.

 I went on to write [a program](main.go) that tells you log<sub>2</sub>(n), and goes on to do 10,000 iterations of the rounds of flipping n coins as described above.